-Steven Mason: Alabama Murderer Killed Two Girlfriends Kelei Morris, Mesha Anglin
+Steven Mason: Former Alabama Nurse Allegedly Murdered Girlfriend Kelei Morris

 Murder Of Kelei Morris In West Mobile

-The killing of Kelei Morris, a pretty African American respiratory therapist and former honor student, shocked people who knew her from Biloxi, Mississippi, and the city of Mobile, where she worked.
-She was found mortally wounded around 11:30 p.m. on February 2, after neighbors at the Arlington Place Apartment heard a gun shot.
+The killing of Kelei Morris, a pretty African-American respiratory therapist and former honor student, shocked people who knew her from Biloxi, Mississippi, and the city of Mobile, where she worked.
+She was found mortally wounded around 11:30 p.m. on February 2 after neighbors at the Arlington Place Apartment heard a gun shot.

 Kelei Morris was transported to the hospital but died just two days later.
 An autopsy report concluded that the former Nativity BVM student had been shot in the head.
 At the scene, police found evidence that showed someone had opened fire just outside Kelei Morris’ apartment.
 It appeared that Kelei Morris’ death was not motivated by robbery but was a targeted attack.
 Authorities say a shotgun was the weapon used in the murder.